 We are done, let's return with the Apply & Return button.
 We are on the page instance.
 We can see the page component show up among our components.

 Let's move all our contents from the original page to our page instance.
 Select all contents, then cut.
-Now, we can't right click a section to insert elements there, so for now we will have to drop something temporary there so we can paste things.
+Now, we can't right click a bucket to insert elements there, so for now we will have to drop something temporary there so we can paste things.
 Once pasted, we can remove this.
 This will be simplified in the future, but it works for now.